andrasq/node-qdlist/README.md

     l.push(2);
     l.toArray();        // => [1, 2]

+### fromArray( array [,append] )

+Set the linked-list contents from the array.
+If `append` is truthy the values are appended to the list, else the existing list contents are replaced with the values from the array.

+### reverse( )

+Reorder the nodes on the list so that the old tail becomes the first element and the old head becomes the last.

 Changelog
 ---------

+- 0.10.0 - `fromArray` method, `reverse` method
 - 0.9.0 - first release version
 - 0.0.1 - first working version